martinrist/typescript-knowledgebase/wiki/Objects.md

 ## Optional Properties

-- Object type properties don't all have to be reuqired in the object - optional properties are denoted by `?`:
+- Object type properties don't all have to be required in the object - optional properties are denoted by `?`:

     ```typescript